🇧🇪

 Hospitality

-Belgian hotel breakfasts lean heavily on charcuterie, cheese, croissants, and dairy in multiple forms.
-Even where fruit and toast are available, butter is placed on bread automatically, cream appears in hot drinks without asking, and cheese arrives as a default alongside everything else.
-Request a plant-based breakfast in advance when booking, confirm with staff on arrival, and name each exclusion individually — butter, cream, cheese, and milk — rather than simply saying "vegan."
+Belgian hotel breakfasts lean heavily on charcuterie, cheese, croissants, and dairy across multiple forms.
+Even where fruit and toast are available, butter is spread on bread automatically, cream appears in hot drinks without asking, and cheese arrives as a default alongside everything else.
+Request a plant-based breakfast in advance when booking, confirm with staff on arrival, and name each exclusion individually: butter, cream, cheese, and milk.

 🧆